-This guide is for users who want to install, administer, and optimize their ownCloud servers.
-To learn more about the ownCloud Web user interface, and desktop and mobile clients, please refer to their respective manuals:
+This guide is for administrators who want to install, administer, and optimize their ownCloud servers.
+To learn more about the ownCloud Web user interface, and desktop and mobile clients, please refer to their respective manuals.
+See the developer manual if you would like to contribute:

 - · ownCloud User Manual

+- ownCloud Developer Manual

 - ownCloud Desktop Client

+- ownCloud iOS App

 - ownCloud Android App

-- ownCloud iOS App